mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ and you could even define your own notions of navigation. it doesn't have to be confined only to the tools that Apple gives us in SwiftUI.

-^ To me, navigation is a mode change in the application. whether that is drilling down to a new screen, or a sheet flying up, or a popover taking control of the screen, or even an alert appearing.

 ---

 # What is navigation?

 > A change of mode in the application.

+^ So, for the purposes of this talk, the loose definition of "navigation" will be that it is a mode change in the application.
+Whether that is drilling down to a new screen, or a sheet flying up, or a popover taking control of the screen, or even an alert appearing.

-^ So, this is the loose definition we will use for navigation, but what does it in mean in more technical terms?
+^ But what does it in mean in more technical terms?
 How can we turn this nebulous idea into actual code?

-^ Well, I will further define a "change of mode" as meaning that some piece of state went from not existing to existing.

 ---